Who are we?

 Alliance Social Enterprises

-Alliance Social Enterprises Company Ltd (ASE) is an Australian not-for-profit company established by the Housing Alliance to develop the Australian Social Value Bank in partnership with Simetrica.
+Alliance Social Enterprises Company Ltd (ASE) is an Australian not-for-profit company established by three regional community housing providers, North Coast Community Housing, Housing Plus and Homes North, to develop the Australian Social Value Bank in partnership with Simetrica.

 Our vision is to improve the ‘wellbeing’ of individuals and communities within Australia.

 The Australian Social Value Bank is overseen by the ASE Board, with support from the Boards of the founding member organisations of the Housing Alliance.
 This includes: Homes North Community Housing, North Coast Community Housing and Housing Plus.

 The ASE Board is comprised of representatives from the three founding members of the Housing Alliance as well as an independent member (in accordance with the ASX Principles).

 Alliance Social Enterprises Company Ltd was formed in 2016 and is a public company limited by guarantee, ABN 83613476761